Quantum Point Contact with Local Two-body Loss: Conclusion

-\textit{Conclusion.}\textemdash We have theoretically investigated quantum transport through the 1D chain subject to localized two-body loss.
+By developing a Keldysh field-theoretical framework that systematically incorporates two-body loss and reveals a class of Feynman diagrams consistent with the Lindblad formalism, we have investigated quantum transport through the 1D chain subject to localized two-body loss.
+Our formulation allows for the systematic derivation of observables while preserving dissipative dynamics.
+In particular, we obtain compact and universal current formulas that are independent of system size and structurally resemble those for one-body loss.
 For fermions, in contrast to the one-body loss case, the dissipation strength in our model acquires an occupation-dependent character, leading to a weaker suppression of the particle current in the weakly dissipative regime.
-This mechanism may provide a natural explanation for a recent observation in a superfluid junction~\cite{Huang2024}.
+This mechanism may naturally account for a recent observation in a superfluid junction~\cite{Huang2025}.
 For direct quantitative comparison, similar experiments using normal (non-superfluid) reservoirs would be highly desirable.
 Such setups are feasible in ultracold atomic systems by tuning interactions via Feshbach resonances.
+Another promising experimental platform is an optical lattice system, where arbitrary system geometries can be engineered with a quantum gas microscope~\cite{gross2017} and two-body loss has been implemented with photoassociation~\cite{Tomita2017}.
 Finally, it would be theoretically compelling to extend the present field-theory framework to the strongly dissipative regime, where a dissipation-induced Kondo effect has been predicted for the single-cite case~\cite{stefanini2024,Qu2025,sonner2025}.
 Extending it to multi-site systems and elucidating crossover from weak to strong dissipation within a field-theoretic analysis remain an important direction for future work.